Cesium1289/CS410P-Half-Rate/README.md

 **To build this program**
 To be able to build this program, you will need to install the following to get the program to run.
+Once these are installed, you will want to create the .exe by typing 'make'.
+Once the makefile has been created, you can run the program like a normal .exe and will need to pass the WAV as an argument to get an altered WAV file.

 *Installs the sfml library that is used:*
 **sudo apt-get install libsfml-dev**